proxmox/proxmox-datacenter-manager/docs/installation.rst

 ..
   add meta package

-.. caution:: Installing Proxmox Datacenter on top of an existing Debian_ installation looks easy, but it assumes that the base system and local storage have been set up correctly.
+.. caution:: Installing Proxmox Datacenter Manager on top of an existing Debian_ installation looks easy, but it assumes that the base system and local storage have been set up correctly.
 In general this is not trivial, especially when LVM_ or ZFS_ is used.
 The network configuration is completely up to you